jameskraus/blog/src/pages/declarative-data-visualizations/index.md

 ### Viewbox: Relative Size and Boundries

 Often underappreciated, the SVG `viewBox` attribute sets the stage for us to place our elements.
 By specifying four numbers, `min-x`, `min-y`, `width`, `height`, we specify the relative size of our canvas.
 All of our elements' heights, widths, and positions will be relative to this canvas.
-So this SVG has a box taking up the left half:
+So this SVG has a fairly large red box:

 ```html
   <!-- 100 x 70 grid, starting at 0, 0 -->